 Unite various legacy systems under one roof is challenging.
 Get to know all the possible issues.
 How to Effectively Conduct a Legacy System Integration

 Benefits of Legacy System Migration to Web

 When creating or modifying desktop applications, it is necessary to create multiple versions at once.
-This applies not only to different types of OS — Windows, macOS, Linux but also to different versions of these systems.
-There is no such problem with web-based applications, which greatly simplifies the development process and reduces development costs.
+This applies not only to different types of OS — Windows, macOS, and Linux but also to different versions of these systems.
+There is no such problem with web-based applications, which greatly simplify the development process and reduces development costs.
 Web applications enable remote access from basically any device, which opens up support for most operating systems, whether desktop or mobile.
 Moreover, web-based applications can give employees greater flexibility in where they work, reduce the amount of busywork involved in using the system, and allow your teams to respond quickly to any emergencies that arise.

 The software must constantly evolve, especially when it comes to apps intended for external customers and not for internal use in the company.
 Introducing new functionality requires app updates, and while web applications are updated centrally on the server, desktop users will need to download the new version and reinstall the app.
 For development teams, web applications reduce the hassle associated with new deployments, bug fixes, upgrades, and feature implementation.